Groups, Orders, and Dynamics: The Space of Left-Orders

-In \cite{rivas-free}, a dynamical proof of the existence of a left-order with dense orbit in $\mathcal{LO}(\mathbb{F}_n)$ is given.
+A dynamical proof of the existence of a left-order with dense orbit in $\mathcal{LO}(\mathbb{F}_n)$ is given in \cite{rivas-free}.
 This proof is based on the following construction (which is closely related to the ideas of \cite{SM85}):

 \vsp